Merrily We Roll Along

 Time Out says

-This smash-hit musical asks: What does it take to make it big, and who gets left behind?
+A surprisingly cerebral slice of Broadway that asks, what does it take to make it big, and who gets left behind?